Microdosing Mushrooms: Is It Safe? What Experts Reveal

 Magic mushrooms contain psilocybin, which changes mood and perception.
 Over 200 types of fungi have psilocybin.
 The Psilocybe mushroom species is the most popular for microdosing.
 People usually take one-tenth of a normal dose to avoid full hallucinogenic effects.

 Many find this small amount enhances their daily life without strong psychedelic effects.
-It has gained popularity in recent years due to its perceived benefits on mental health and creativity.
+Products like Macro Shroom Capsules have also gained popularity due to their perceived benefits on mental health and creativity.

 Some believe it helps with focus, mood enhancement, and even treating anxiety or depression.